concourse/rfcs/03-rbac/proposal.md

 # Proposal

+NOTE: We've followed up with a ✅ beside each of the options that we've chosen below.

 ## What roles do we need?

 `admin` - Granted if you are part of an admin team.
 Currently only the `main` team is an admin team.